trialan/eeg/experiments/README.md

 ###### Meta-clf score (EDFgMDM router): 0.6634078212290503
 ```

+*EDIT* This 66% is wrong, this was pre-5 fold validation implementation, we now know that this is still an improvement, but only about 1.1% improvement over laplacian+FgMDM.

 _Current question marks:_
 - Why does the router with the best accuracy, namely CSP + LDA, not get the best final score?
 This makes no sense.
 - Does this result still hold when you do proper 5-fold CV?
 For ease of implementation, `router.py` does a single fold.
 This was reasonable to implement the idea, but to be bullet proof it needs to be 5-fold so that we're comparing apples to apples.